damiannolan/graph-theory-project/gmit-timetable/README.md

 Designing and modeling a database schema that worked for this data was perhaps the most difficult task, while scraping the data is time consuming it was necessary to put the same amount of time into exploring different designs and models that could work for representing the timetable data in a graph store.

 After much trial and wondering what was the best way to store these different pieces of data on the graph, I came up with what I feel like is a decent first draft model for the graph schema.
 I designed this model with the intension of being able to query certain fragments of the data quick and efficiently with Cypher queries that were not overly complex.
+With this in mind, I chose that it was necessary to have a separate node for every lecture and lab that takes place throughout the week, otherwise it is easy to lose data integrity.

 ## Schema
 ### Nodes